-A Star of the Sea, the Story of Søren Larsen
+A Star of the Sea, the Story of Soren Larsen

-The Søren Larsen was one of the last cargo carrying sailing ships built in 1949 in oak by the Danish ship building family Søren Larsen & sons in northern Denmark.
-After carrying cargo throughout Scandinavia, Iceland, northern Europe and Britain, she was lovingly restored and re-rigged in 1978, to the graceful 19th century Brigantine she is today.
+The Soren Larsen was one of the last cargo carrying sailing ships built in 1949 in oak by the Danish ship building family Søren Larsen & sons in Northern Denmark.
+After carrying cargo throughout Scandinavia, Iceland, Northern Europe and Britain, she was lovingly restored and re-rigged in 1978 to the graceful 19th century Brigantine she is today.

-Søren Larsen actually achieved international fame as a star of the BBC's classic series 'The Onedin Line'.
+Soren Larsen actually achieved international fame as a star of the BBC's classic series 'The Onedin Line'.
 Other film work includes 'French Lieutenant's Woman' and 'Shackleton' which took her to the Arctic to play the role of the Endurance in the ice pack.
-During filming she became the first wooden sailing ship to reach Arctic Greenland in seventy years.
+During filming, she became the first wooden sailing ship to reach Arctic Greenland in seventy years.

-After joining the Authentic Charters fleet in 2012 the Søren Larsen, is now one of the very few authentic timber square riggers still operating in the 21st century.
+After joining the Authentic Charters fleet in 2012, the Soren Larsen is now one of the very few authentic timber square riggers still operating in the 21st century.
 Based from Sydney Harbour, Australia, she now provides daily harbour sails, charters and incredibly she continues to set out on voyages to remote tropical destinations in the Pacific and around the world.

-When you step onboard the beautifully crafted and maintained Søren Larsen, you truly understand why she is a famous star of the sea.
+When you step onboard the beautifully crafted and maintained Soren Larsen, you truly understand why she is a famous star of the sea.

 Capacity: up to 120 guests